awsdocs/aws-kms-developer-guide/doc_source/services-redshift.md

 An Amazon Redshift data warehouse is a collection of computing resources called nodes, which are organized into a group called a cluster\.
 Each cluster runs an Amazon Redshift engine and contains one or more databases\.

 Amazon Redshift uses a four\-tier, key\-based architecture for encryption\.
-The architecture consists of data encryption keys, a database key, a cluster key, and a master key\.
+The architecture consists of data encryption keys, a database key, a cluster key, and a root key\.
+You can use an AWS KMS key as the root key\.

 Data encryption keys encrypt data blocks in the cluster\.
 Each data block is assigned a randomly\-generated AES\-256 key\.
 These keys are encrypted by using the database key for the cluster\.